-Does the way you sleep offer any clues about your personality?
+Does the way we sleep offer any clues about our individual personalities?
 According to sleep specialist Chris Idzikowski, it just might.

 Idzikowski surveyed 1,004 British people about what position they sleep in.
 He then asked subjects to look at a list of adjectives, and select those that they thought developed their personalities.
 From the survey, Idzikowski identified six common sleeping positions and offered some clues about what they mean.

 “We are all aware of our body language when we are awake but this is the first time we have been able to see what our subconscious posture says about us,” Idzikowski told BBC News.
 “What’s interesting is that the profile behind the posture is often very different from what we would expect.”

 The Fetal Position is when people sleep curled up and on their side.

 According to Idzikowski, people who sleep in the fetal position are “tough on the outside but sensitive at heart.”
 This was also the most common reported sleeping position from the survey – nearly 41 percent of the 1,000 respondents sleep in the Fetal position.

 The Log Position is when one sleeps on one’s side, with the arms down at the sides.

 People who sleep in this position described themselves as sociable, easygoing, and trusting.
 However, says Idzikowski, they may also be gullible.